 The application process will most likely consist of an online application form and/or CV and covering letter.
-If successful, candidates may be invited to a short interview assessment or telephone interview; tips for telephone interviews can be found here.
+If successful, candidates may be invited to a short interview assessment or telephone interview.
 During the application process you will be expected to explain why you want to work for the company, what you think you’ll gain and what will make you a good patent attorney.
 You may also be asked behavioural interview questions such as ‘tell me about a time when you worked well in a team’.

 Not only will a patent internship allow you to gain invaluable experience and knowledge of what could be your future career, but it will also give you the opportunity to see first-hand what it’s like to work as a patent or trade mark attorney.
 You will be able to see how the company interacts with their clients, get a feel for their ethos, and a better understanding of what you can expect from a career with them.
 If you perform well during your work experience you may be offered a place on their graduate scheme the following year.

 Work experience provides invaluable benefits; it helps individuals gain a competitive advantage in a sector that demands extremely high standards.

 At Appleyard Lees we find that being in a ‘live’ working environment, learning key aspects of the role and working on client cases alongside qualified attorneys and trainees, candidates are able to experience how things really are and acquire a better understanding of the business, the sector and the commercial requirements.

 Yvonne Sanderson, HR Director,